benawad/how-to-roll-your-own-auth/README.md

 ### How to deploy server to VPS

-Get a VPS if you don't already have one: (Hostinger)[https://hostinger.com/benawad] use code BENAWAD at checkout for additional savings (SPONSORED)
+Get a VPS like [Hostinger](https://hostinger.com/benawad) if you don't already have one.
+Use code `BENAWAD` at checkout for additional savings (SPONSORED)

 0. Save yourself some hassle and setup passwordless ssh into your VPS: https://www.hostinger.com/tutorials/how-to-setup-passwordless-ssh/
 1. Install Dokku on your VPS https://dokku.com/docs/getting-started/installation/ (I like to use this for zero-downtime deployments)